nutanix-cloud-native/ntnx-api-proxy/README.md

 ---

+Disclaimer: The software code configuration provided herein is intended solely for illustrative purposes and serves as an example.
+This configuration is not officially supported.
+Users are advised that the example may be adapted for production environments, and its use is at their own risk.
+It is recommended that users seek professional advice for configuring the software in a production or critical environment.

+---

 This tool allows the concentration of Prism Central API calls to a single point to simplify filtering and limit access.

-This tool has been validated with the following components:
+This tool has been tested with the following components:

 PC v1 & v2 API
 - CSI 3.0